jamescosborn/jco-portfolio/README.md

 1. In your command prompt, enter:
   `git clone https://github.com/jamescosborn/jco-portfolio.git`
 2. Start your SQL server on MAMP.
-3. Navigate to the folder with the .csproj in it and enter: `dotnet ef migrations add CodeReview`
+3. Navigate to the folder with the .csproj in it and enter:
-followed by:
+`dotnet restore`
+`dotnet ef migrations add CodeReview`
-`dotnet ef database update  `
+`dotnet ef database update`
 4. Enter:  `dotnet run`
 5. In a web browser, navigate to http://localhost:5000 (if the command prompt displays a different local host number, enter that one)